Anbar Asia

 Maltin affects the bituminous properties of bitumen

-WHAT IS BITUMEN?
+WHAT IS BITUMEN (ASPHALT)?

 Bitumen is a complex and very complicated material that has long been known by humans and has been used in the manufacture of construction and decorative items, artificial prostheses, ship waterproofing and even mummification